High-quality proofreading service for students and academics

 As a linguist, former university lecturer and fully qualified English language teacher with many years of experience in working with British and international students in the UK and overseas, I am well aware of the language issues writers of several different first languages may face when writing in English.
 I have also published and presented myself, mainly on subjects relating to languages, English language teaching, independent learning and employability, so I am well aware of academic conventions.
 In fact, I used to teach Academic Writing to university students.

-I am an English (UK) native speaker, a qualified proofreader and a member of the Chartered Institute of Editing and Proofreading.
+I am an English (UK) native speaker and a qualified proofreader.